-There’s the Great Ocean Road, but just behind it on the very same coastline, is the very big and very lush mountain forest in the Otway Ranges.
-The windswept coastline of western Victoria often overshadows the breathtaking waterfalls and temperate rainforest behind it.
-A unique combination of soil, weather and natural farming practises have all made possible an unparalleled food journey in the Otway Hinterlands.
-Best enjoyed from a luxury caravan, with a big view of the roaring Southern Ocean.
+There’s the Great Ocean Road, but just behind it on the very same coastline, is very big, and very lush mountain forest in the Otway Ranges.
+The windswept coastline in western Victoria often overshadows the breathtaking waterfalls and a temperate rainforest behind it.
+A unique combination of soil, weather and natural farming practise have all made possible an unparalleled food journey in the Otway hinterlands.
+Best enjoyed from a luxury caravan, with a big view of the roaring southern ocean.

 KANGAROO ISLAND, SA

-It’s a big island.
-Almost 5,000 square kilometers - that’s a big bit of land to explore.
+It’s Australia’s biggest island.
+Almost 5,000 square kilometers.
+That’s a big bit of land to explore.
 Spend your morning wandering beaches that have never had human footprints before, followed by a cocktail making masterclass with the mixology masters at Kangaroo Island Spirits.